Towards a Hands-Free Query Optimizer through Deep Learning: Learning-based Query Optimization: Research Challenges

 \sparagraph{Performance Indicator} Deep reinforcment learning algorithms generally make several assumptions about the metric to optimize, i.e., the \emph{reward signal}, that are difficult to guarantee in the context of query optimization.
 Abstractly, the metric to optimize in query optimization is the latency of the resulting execution plan.
 However, we next discuss why using latency as a reward signal leads to two unfortunate complications, namely that the query latency offers neither a \emph{dense} nor a \emph{linear} reward signal.

 Many deep reinforcement learning algorithms~\cite{dqn,ppo} assume that, or perform substantially better when, the reward signal is \emph{dense}: provided progressively as the environment is navigated, e.g. each action taken by a reinforcement learning agent achieves some reward.
-Furthermore, they often assume that rewards are \emph{linear}, i.e. the algorithms attempt to maximize the sum of many small rewards within an episode.
+Furthermore, DRL algorithms often assume that rewards are \emph{linear}, i.e. the algorithms attempt to maximize the sum of many small rewards within an episode.
 Neither of these assumptions hold in the context of query optimization: query latency is not dense (it can only be measured after a plan has been executed), and it is not linear (e.g., subtrees may be executed in parallel).
-Such a reward function can be difficult to engineer in the context of query optimization, as evaluating the quality of a partial execution plan is a difficult task.

-One may reasonably consider using a traditional query optimizer's cost model as a reward signal instead of query latency directly, as the optimizer's cost model may appear to provide a dense linear reward. {This approach has two major drawbacks.
-First,} these cost models tend to be complex, hand-tuned (both by database engineers and DBAs) heuristics.
+One may reasonably consider using a traditional query optimizer's cost model as a reward signal instead of query latency, as the optimizer's cost model may appear to provide a dense linear reward. {This approach has two major drawbacks.
+First,} these cost models tend to be complex, hand-tuned (by database engineers and DBAs) heuristics.
 Using a cost model as the reward signal for a \DRL query optimizer simply ``kicks the can down the road,'' moving complexity and human effort {from designing optimization heuristics to tweaking optimizer cost models.
 Second,} the cost model's estimation of the quality of an execution plan may not always accurately represent the latency of the execution plan (e.g., a query with a high optimizer cost might outperform a query with lower optimizer cost).
 Therefore, using \DRL to find execution plans with a low cost as determined by a cost model might not always achieve the best possible results.